TSEM: Temporally Weighted Spatiotemporal Explainable Neural Network for Multivariate Time Series: Experiments and evaluation

 \subsubsection{Accuracy}

 As indicated before, this part evaluates $10$ interpretable models on $30$ datasets.
 Table \ref{tab:ueaacc1} summarizes the findings.
 According to the table,

 TSEM, XCM and STAM models have significantly different average rankings and win/tie times when compared to the others.
-RETAIN also performs well in comparison to the other approaches.
-While MTEX-CNN has the lowest average rank, it has the largest number of wins/ties, indicating that this approach is unstable and not ideal for all types of datasets.
+In which, TSEM has significantly higher accuracy towards datasets having long sequences such as Cricket and SelfRegulationSCP2 which have a length of 1197 and 1152 time steps, respectively \cite{bagnall2018uea}.
+RETAIN also performs well in comparison to the other approaches in terms of the average rank.
+While MTEX-CNN has the lowest average rank, it has the highest number of wins/ties among the methods except from TSEM, XCM and STAM, indicating that this approach is unstable and not ideal for all types of datasets.
 In comparison, despite the fact that DA-RNN, GeoMAN-local, and GeoMAN-global acquire techniques with the fewest wins/ties, they have a solid average rank.
 Both DSTP-RNN and DSTP-RNN-parallel produce the same average rank; however, DSTP-wins/ties RNN's times outnumber those of DSTP-RNN-parallel and this indicates that its behavior is consistent with the corresponding research on DSTP-RNN, which indicates that DSTP-RNN can remember a longer sequence than DSTP-RNN-parallel.
 Otherwise, the performance of DSTP-RNN and DSTP-RNN-parallel is not superior to the others, as their report shown in the regression issue, but it is the poorest of all the approaches. \\